 - More streamlined entertainment voice control through activity setup

 - Requires the Logitech Harmony hub and Alexa only supports one hub/device

-The Logitech Harmony remote companionship with Alexa is the first step towards a complete voice control entertainment center, but there are a lot of limitations.
+The Logitech Harmony remote companionship with Alexa is the first step towards a complete voice control entertainment center, but there are a lot of difficulties.

-- The best overall skill in the Alexa app with seamless integration for the Amazon Echo
+- The best overall skill in the Alexa app with seamless integration for Echo devices

 - Most efficient way to control your lights, dimmers, thermostats, outlets, and door locks

-- Offers variety of smart home control including dimming and turning on and off products like fans or heaters
+- Offers variety of smart home control including dimming, scenes, and turning on and off products like fans or heaters

 SmartThings was in my top 20 best skills and is king of the smart home skill set.
 The integration with Echo devices is seamless and is the best way to control lights inside or outside your home.